Mikosantos/CCPROG2_Vaccination-Registration/README.md

 </h1>

 **About**:
--This is a C program	 that	 facilitates	 the	 registration,	 schedule	 vaccination appointments,	answer	frequently	asked questions	and	manage	app	data.<\n>
+-This is a C program	 that	 facilitates	 the	 registration,	 schedule	 vaccination appointments,	answer	frequently	asked questions	and	manage	app	data.
--Futhur instruction is indicated in the "Vaccination	Registration	with	Chatbot	App" pdf file.
+- Futhur instruction is indicated in the "Vaccination	Registration	with	Chatbot	App" pdf file.

 **To run**:
 - Download any IDE; VsCode or DevC++ suffices.